 The Millennial.
 It’s a word and term that we’ve all heard a lot lately.
-It’s tossed around in the news and on different websites as this elusive and sometimes impossible to please demographic of young people who are in the middle of embarking into life as an adult.
+It’s tossed around in the news and on different websites as this elusive and sometimes impossible to please demographic of young people who are in the middle of embarking into life as adults.
 Technically, a Millennial can be defined as anyone between the ages of 20 and 35, we’re sure you know a Millennial or two (or maybe even have one of your own) and we’re here to tell you that this demographic isn’t that elusive or hard to please.
-We have crafted a brand new line of adventures for families with kids in this age range and we’re excited to show families how they can travel and have fun with adult kids.
+We have crafted a brand new line of adventures for families with adult kids.
 We concocted the perfect formula for these kinds of family vacations to share with you!

 Do Adult Things

 One thing that Millennials hate is being treated like children, although we know they will always be your children, and sometimes the words “family vacation” can make them feel as if it’ll be a vacation similar to one they took when they were 8 or 9.
 One way we to debunk those fears or thoughts are to work plenty of things into the trip that are age appropriate.
 We’ll take your family on a bar crawl with a local craft beer brewer who can teach you all of the ins and outs of how to brew beer and what the best foods are to accompany it.
 We also make stops at rooftop bars for a sunset cocktail.
 Experiences like this are what Millennial kids want and are things that you can enjoy with them.

 Everyone likes to have options.
 Especially kids who are in college or have just finished.
 They won’t want to be forced to do things on vacation.
 Schedule things for later in the morning in case anyone wants to sleep in a little bit and give options when it comes to activities.
 Providing a freedom to rest in the morning, take a yoga class, or relax by the pool makes it easier for people to have independence and have fun on their own terms.